tangowhisky37/LetsHack/README.md

   - ./install.sh
 - The installer will ask you a bunch of questions.
 Most importantly the location for the Raspicam web folder.
 - Once the installation has completed head off to the Raspicam web foder through your web browser and you should be able to see your webcam in action.
+- The installer should have made relevant entries into /etc/rc.local which will ensure that everytime your RaspberryPi boots up the RPi Web Cam server starts up automatically.
+There are various other approaches to automating the startup of services like the RasPi Cam e.g. using daemontools, monit (monitoring daemon), custom startup scripts in /etc/rc.*d.
+- See what works best for you.
 Thanks!!!

+Coming soon -
+- Setting up a USB Web Camera on Raspberry Pi 3
+- Setting up your RaspberryPi 3 to able to VNC (remote connection) to the main display
+- Mounting an external Windows recoginzed USB Device (& File System) on the RaspberryPi 3
+- Changing the default sound output on the Raspberry Pi 3
+- Installing and testing a USB mike on the Raspberry Pi 3